baronsmv/linux-rt-upscaler/docs/user/installation.md

 ### Install with pipx (recommended)

-If you don’t have pipx installed, install it first:
+If you don't have pipx installed, install it first:

 === "Debian / Ubuntu / Linux Mint"